 The very simple dinner-time trick that'll change your whole eating routine

-If you are a mum, you will no doubt know that sitting down for a meal at a table that also has your children seated at it...
+Parents know that when you sit down for a meal at a table that also has your children seated at it...
 Well, there might not be that much 'sitting' involved – at least not for you.

 Eating in the presence of your children involves a lot of cutting up things, and moving food on plates, so 'they don't touch' and wiping spills and getting more ketchup.
 In general, getting to actually eat your own dinner, well, it can be a bit of a nightmare.